The Family of Catholic Parishes

 From the rising of the sun to its setting to You, Almighty God all honor and glory (Ps 113, 3)

-Home -- Worship and Prayer Together -- Ministries and Parish Activities -- Faith Formation and Sacramental Preparation --Stewardship -- History -- Contact us
+Home -- Worship and Prayer -- Ministries and Parish Activities -- Faith Formation and Sacramental Preparation --Stewardship -- History -- Cemeteries

 ST. CATHERINE OF ALEXANDRIA, VIRGIN AND MARTYR